Emo-gml/TheraMind/README.md

 ## 🌱 Acknowledgements

-We gratefully acknowledge the **CPsyCounR** dataset for providing the foundational counseling reports that enabled the construction of our synthesized datasets.
-We also sincerely thank the **psychology experts and domain specialists** who provided valuable guidance on psychotherapy processes, counseling strategies, and clinical plausibility during the design of TheraMind and the dataset construction.
-Their expertise greatly contributed to ensuring the realism and reliability of the simulated counseling scenarios.
+We gratefully acknowledge the **CPsyCounR** dataset for providing counseling reports that support the simulation of realistic patient profiles in our dataset.
+We also sincerely thank the **psychology experts** who offered valuable guidance on psychotherapy processes and counseling dynamics during the development of TheraMind, helping ensure the clinical plausibility and realism of the simulated counseling scenarios.

 🔥Please contact huhe@gml.ac.cn or chiyuanma@link.cuhk.edu.cn
  if you encounter any issues.